Cwantic/Documentation/Python/Samples/datetimefile.md

 ## 2. Script definition

-From the Home/Python, click on button 1 (Add project script) :
+From the Home/Python, click on button 2 (Add script) :

 ![Image](../../Images/PythonMenu.jpg)

-Give it the name "Click at each stage of the project"
+Select "Project script" and give it the name "Click at each stage of the project"

 >Say **NO** to the question about creation of virtual environment.
 The Requirements.txt will be hidden.